|

 2.00 Credits

 The student develops proficiency in basic laboratory analyses in chemistry (including urinalysis and body fluids).
 Emphasis is on frequently performed tests, spectrophotometry, manual procedures, developing organizational skills and quality control.
 Instrumentation is introduced.
+This course is subject to a course fee.

 -